leo-bauer/personal_website2/research.md

 ## Research

-I currently have two peer-reviewed publications and multiple works in progress.
+I currently have three peer-reviewed publications and multiple works in progress.

 In addition, for several research and data collection projects I have led or participated in there is information below.
 Some of them are linked to GitHub repositories with tutorials and code.

 ### Peer-Reviewed Publications

+1. Gelvez, Juan David, and **Leo Bauer**.
+"Climate Disasters, Armed Conflict, and Forced Displacement: A 23-Year Spatial Analysis in Colombia."
+2025.
+Forthcoming in *Social Science Quarterly*.

-1. McWeeney, Margaret, Kathleen Gallagher Cunningham, and **Leo Bauer**.
+2. McWeeney, Margaret, Kathleen Gallagher Cunningham, and **Leo Bauer**.
 "Rebel Actors and Legitimacy Building."
 2025. *International Politics*, 62: 269--290. [doi:10.1057/s41311-023-00493-1](https://doi.org/10.1057/s41311-023-00493-1){:target="_blank"}{:rel="noopener noreferrer"}.

-2. Czymara, Christian S., and **Leo Bauer**.
+3. Czymara, Christian S., and **Leo Bauer**.
 "Discursive Shifts in the German Right-Wing Newspaper Junge Freiheit 1997--2019: A Computational Approach."
 2025. *German Politics*, 34(1): 128--155. [doi:10.1080/09644008.2023.2231353](https://doi.org/10.1080/09644008.2023.2231353){:target="_blank"}{:rel="noopener noreferrer"}.

 ### Manuscripts under Review

-1. "The Spatial Interplay of Climate Disasters, Armed Conflict, and Forced Displacement: Evidence from Colombia."
-With Juan David Gelvez.
-2025.
-Revise and resubmit at *Social Science Quarterly*.

-2. "Where Do Mediators Try to Prevent Civil War?"
+1. "Where Do Mediators Try to Prevent Civil War?"
 With David Cunningham, Megan Lloyd and Sloan Lansdale.
 2025.
 Revise and resubmit at *Journal of Peace Research*.

-3. "The Nonviolent Legacies of Rebel Group Origins."
+2. "The Nonviolent Legacies of Rebel Group Origins."
 With Kathleen Gallagher Cunningham.
 2025.
 Revise and resubmit at *Journal of Peace Research*.

 ### Works in Progress